Yamaha Reface: Design

 Each keyboard measures 530 mm x 175 mm x 60 mm and weighs 1.9 kg.
 The Reface series uses Yamaha's velocity sensitive "High Quality Mini Keys", the same keys as those of Yamaha's Motif XF.
 Each keyboard has three octaves (37 keys) and can interface with MIDI.
 The Refaces have two watt speakers (in stereo), audio inputs and audio outputs.
-After their announcement, the Refaces drew comparisons to both the Roland Aria series and Korg's Volcas due to their affordability and inspiration taken from their respective companies' previously released synthesisers.
+After their announcement, the Refaces drew comparisons to both the Roland Aira series and Korg's Volcas due to their affordability and inspiration taken from their respective companies' previously released synthesisers.
 In 2016 Yamaha released both a web app (Soundmodo) and a mobile app to facilitate sharing and saving of preset sounds on the Refaces.